rcarriga/nvim-notify/README.md

 local notify = require("notify").async

 async.run(function()
-  notify("Let's wait for this to close").close()
+  notify("Let's wait for this to close").events.close()
   notify("It closed!")
 end)
 ```

-For more usages check out the wiki!
+Check out the wiki for more examples!

 ### Viewing History